IBM/gWhisper/README.md

 ## Download gWhisper

+### Release version
+Download the latest release [here](https://github.com/IBM/gWhisper/releases/latest)

+### Development version
 Clone the repository

     git clone https://github.com/IBM/gWhisper.git

-Initialize third-party submodules (currently only "google test")
+To be able to build and run tests, initialize third-party submodules (this will download _googletest_)

     cd gWhisper
     git submodule update --init

-NOTE: Please do not download gWhisper as ZIP from GitHub.
-GitHub currently does not support submodules, which is why you will end up with an incomplete codebase.
+NOTE: If you retrieved gWhisper from GitHub as an archive (zip or tar.gz), submodules are not included, as GitHub currently does not fully support submodules.

 ## Prerequisites